Mary Berry: Honours and awards

 In June 2009, Berry was awarded the Guild of Food Writers Lifetime Achievement Award.

 Berry was appointed Commander of the Order of the British Empire (CBE) in the 2012 Birthday Honours for services to culinary arts.

 In 2012, she was awarded an honorary degree by Bath Spa University which incorporates the former Bath College of Domestic Science.

 On 7 June 2014, Berry was awarded the Freedom of the City of Bath; and, having already received the Freedom of the City of London, on 19 November 2014, she was made a liveryman of the Worshipful Company of Bakers.

 She was awarded the Specsavers National Book Awards "Outstanding Achievement" prize in December 2014.

 On 25 January 2017, Berry won the award for Best TV Judge at the National Television Awards for Great British Bake Off.

 Berry was appointed Dame Commander of the Order of the British Empire (DBE) in the 2020 Birthday Honours for services to broadcasting, the culinary arts and charity.
 She received the honour on 20 October 2021 at Windsor Castle.

+On 10 May 2026, at the 2026 BAFTA Awards, Berry was awarded a BAFTA Fellowship for her exceptional contribution to television.